 We have been working with NFC for more than half a decade and added a layer of magic on top of it.
 While everybody can write a URL from an NFC tag (that task still needs an Android phone), we bring a bunch of features to that URL.

 These features are critical to mobile marketing.
 You do not want to have one single message out for eternity.
-It needs to change over time and adopt to the user’s needs.
+It needs to change over time and adapt to the user’s needs.

 So, what is xamoom’s fairy dust?
-It’s ultimate flexibility that helps you delivering always the right message in the right moment.
+It’s ultimate flexibility that helps you delivering always the right message at the right moment.

 Change pages anytime from anywhere

 Different times require different content.
-You shall not invite someone into your store at midnight, but in that moment you could let the potential buyer to send an email or fill out a form.
+You shall not invite someone into your store at midnight, but at that moment you could let the potential buyer send an email or fill out a form.

 Some sweepstakes need to be open for a precise time span.
 Once an event is over you could use the deployed infrastructure (NFC-smart posters and beacons) to automatically advertise the next one.